PaperMC/PaperDocs/source/server/configuration.rst

 zombie-villager-infection-chance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * **default**: -1.0
-* **description**: Sets the change for villager conversion to zombie villager
+* **description**: Sets the change for villager conversion to zombie villager.

-  Set to -1.0 for default behavior based on game difficulty
+  Set to -1.0 for default behavior based on game difficulty.

-  Set to 0.0 to always have villagers die when killed by zombies
+  Set to 0.0 to always have villagers die when killed by zombies.

-  Set to 100.0 to always convert villagers to zombie villagers
+  Set to 100.0 to always convert villagers to zombie villagers.

 all-chunks-are-slime-chunks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~